yehia67/documentation/compass/0.1/how-to-guides/create-an-iota-network.md

 	cd compass
 	```

-2. Build the `layers_calculator` tool that will generate the Merkle tree
+2. Build the `layers_calculator` tool that will create the Merkle tree

 	```bash
 	bazel run //docker:layers_calculator